Frequently Asked Questions

-Q. Does ProGenaCell use Human Embryonic Cells?
+Q. Does ProGenaCell use Human Embryonic cells?

 Q. Do drugs help Parkinson's patients?

-A. Some medications used are Carbidopa-levodopa, Dopamine agonists, MAO B inhibitors, Catechol O-methyltransferase (COMT) inhibitors, Anticholinergics and Amantadine.
+A. Some medications used are Carbidopa-levodopa, PD Medicine agonists, MAO B inhibitors, Catechol O-methyltransferase (COMT) inhibitors, Anticholinergics and Amantadine.
 Despite inducing temporary improvement, (albeit the effecasy of these drugs diminishes over time) these approaches possess long-term adverse effects due to non-specific inhibition of neural responses.
 Additionally, current treatments do not address the issue of damage that has already occurred to the brain.

-Q. What are Autologous Adipose (fat) Cells?
+Q. What are Autologous Adipose (fat) cells?
 Do they really work for Parkinson's treatment?

-A. Perhaps ... however, one clinically defining difference between adipose (fat) cells and those from autologous bone marrow is: When injured or sick, bone marrow stem cells naturally migrate from bone into all our bloodstreams and then make their way to tissues and organs through the human body (including the brain) where they participate in repair and restorative activities.
+A. Perhaps ... however, one clinically defining difference between adipose (fat) cells and those from autologous bone marrow is: When injured or sick, bone marrow cells naturally migrate from bone into all our bloodstreams and then make their way to tissues and organs through the human body (including the brain) where they participate in repair and restorative activities.
 This constitutes a natural healing mechanism and health supportive role for our bodies.
-The same cannot be said of fat stem cells.
-Fat Cells are NOT summoned to the brain when injury or disease strikes.
+The same cannot be said of fat cells.
+Fat cells are NOT summoned to the brain when injury or disease strikes.

-There are a few Stem cell clinics who use a patient's own adipose (fat) to treat diseases, however, introducing fat cells are not part of natures' own healing kit.
-For adults seeking treatment or series of treatments involving fat derived stem cells, caution might be exercised to ensure they have no tumors or microtumors in their body.
+There are a few cellular clinics who use a patient's own adipose (fat) to treat diseases, however, introducing fat cells are not part of natures' own healing kit.
+For adults seeking treatment or series of treatments involving fat derived cells, caution might be exercised to ensure they have no tumors or microtumors in their body.
 Why?
 There is evidence that fat tissue progenitor cells naturally gravitate towards tumors and participate in processes linked to their growth and can perhaps even spread the tumors.
-(See abstracts below) To infuse a patient who has such tumors or microtumors with fat stem cells would thus be akin to throwing gasoline on a fire.
+(See abstracts below) To infuse a patient who has such tumors or microtumors with fat cells would thus be akin to throwing gasoline on a fire.

-Clinics who introduce fat stem cells - those cells which are not normally part of nature's own healing kit and process them for treatment may be putting their patients at elevated risk for complications.
+Clinics who introduce fat cells - those cells which are not normally part of nature's own healing kit and process them for treatment may be putting their patients at elevated risk for complications.